Hillary Clinton as Secretary of State: Nomination and confirmation

 On January 15, the Committee voted 16–1 to approve Clinton.
 Republican Senator David Vitter of Louisiana was the lone dissenting vote in the committee.
-By this time, Clinton's public favorable/unfavorable rating had reached 65 percent, the highest point in her public career since the Lewinsky scandal during her time as First Lady, and 71 percent of the public approved of the nomination to the cabinet.
+By this time, Clinton's public favorable/unfavorable rating had reached 65 percent, the highest point in her public career since the Clinton–Lewinsky scandal during her time as First Lady, and 71 percent of the public approved of the nomination to the cabinet.

 Even before taking office, Clinton was working together with Bush administration officials in assessing national security issues.
 The night before the inauguration of the new president, contingency plans against a purported plot by Somali extremists against Obama and the inauguration was being discussed.
 Clinton argued that typical security responses were not tenable: "Is the Secret Service going to whisk him off the podium so the American people see their incoming president disappear in the middle of the inaugural address?
 I don't think so."
 (The threat turned out to not exist.)

 On January 21, 2009, Clinton was confirmed in the full Senate by a vote of 94–2.
 Vitter and Republican Senator Jim DeMint of South Carolina voted against the confirmation.

 Clinton took the oath of office of Secretary of State that same day.
 Just before being sworn in as Secretary of State, Clinton resigned her Senate seat effective just hours before her oath as Secretary of State.
 She became the first former First Lady to serve in the United States Cabinet.
 She also became the first Secretary of State to have previously been an elected official since Edmund Muskie's less-than-a-year stint in 1980, with Christian Herter during the Eisenhower administration being the last one before that.
 In being selected by her formal rival Obama, she became only the fourth person in the preceding hundred years to join the cabinet of someone they had run against for their party's presidential nomination that election year (Jack Kemp ran against and was later chosen by George H. W. Bush to be Secretary of HUD in 1988, George W. Romney by Richard Nixon for Secretary of HUD in 1968, and Philander Knox by William Howard Taft for Secretary of State in 1908 preceded her; Obama's pick of Tom Vilsack for Secretary of Agriculture followed her a couple of weeks later to be the next such person).